Outdoor Education and Off-Campus Locations

 Situated just seven miles from our main campus in Cortland, this nature preserve serves nearly 1,000 students each year who are involved in academic field study.
 It is one of the most geologically unique areas in New York state.
 Take a walk along the McDermott Nature Trail and experience firsthand the stunning environmental features that make the Finger Lakes such a special region.

-Formerly the historic home of Cortland’s Wickwire family, the Alumni House now serves as the center for our Alumni Association and special events.
+Formerly the historic home of Cortland’s Wickwire family, the Alumni House now serves as the center for our Alumni Engagement office and special events.
 The facility is also open to the public for weddings, business retreats and parties or elegant bed-and-breakfast weekend getaways.